agabrown/lugduna-gaiasky/video/README.md

-This folder will contain the video produced from the animation frames.
+This folder contains the video produced from the animation frames.
+These are not stored on github.